opt-out-tools/start-here/README.md

 Documentation for these two APIs can be find in the [public_api](https://github.com/opt-out-tools/public_api) repo.

-It is important to note that we do not currently have an automated model deployment mechanism.
+It is important to note that